gloori/kubeflow-poc/README.md

 official Kubernetes (1.24.4 vs 1.25.0)

 **`kind`**
-is a kubernetes-sigs project tightly following the official Kubernetes.
+is a `kubernetes-sigs` project, tightly following the official Kubernetes.
 Its documentation
 sucks, but it's listed as the 1st installation option and let's hope there's a reason...